View on GitHub

 Architecture

-The application consists of several modules:
+The application is composed of several modules:

 Platform-Specific Notes